bixb922/crank-organ/doc-software/README.md

 * Browser as user interface (Chrome or Firefox).
 Management is done with WiFi with a browser on a cell phone, tablet or PC.
 No need to install anything on the cell phone or tablet.
 * However: the solution can play music perfectly without a cell phone present
 * Can define a setlist or select tune by tune.
-* It's fast to establish a setlist.
+* It's very fast to establish a setlist.
 The setlist can be ordered, shuffled and stored on flash.
 Playback order can be changed while playing, new tunes can be added or tunes can be dropped while performing.
 * MIDI files can be updated via WiFi or via USB connection.
 You can add description, author, title, year and a rating to each tune.
 * To aid tuning, playing scales and individual notes is supported.
-A tuner is included
+A tuner is included.
 * Preconfigured for common crank organ scales scales: 20 note Carl Frei, 26 note Alderman/Wright, 31 note Raffin.
 Allows to define custom scales and different MIDI instruments, like a glockenspiel MIDI instrument.
 * This system is highly scalable, capable of managing a virtually unlimited number of pipes.
-DThe microcontroller can store more than 700 MIDI files in it's flash memory.
+The microcontroller can store about 1900 MIDI files in it's flash memory.
 With the addition of an SD card, there is virtually no limit.
 * Standard type 0 and 1 MIDI files are supported.
 Optionally, program numbers to identify different instruments and the percussion channel can be defined for use,
 * Allows to store lyrics
 * Unattended operation is possible too